What is depression?

 You should also see your GP.
 They may offer to refer you to the child and adolescent mental health service (CAMHS), an expert or a psychiatrist who can help you.

-Depression can be treated with medication, therapy or a combination of both.
+Depression can be treated with therapy, or a combination of both therapy and medication.
 Exercise can also help relieve symptoms.

-You may be offered cognitive behaviour therapy (CBT) to help you manage your thoughts and feelings.
+The most likely therapy you will be offered is cognitive behaviour therapy (CBT) to help you manage your thoughts and feelings, although other types of talking therapy are available.

 Where to get help